vaitianlm/Projects/README.md

 ./main.exe params/<input_filename.txt> files/<output_filename.bin> <track deviation [true/false]>
 ```

-Make sure that there is a folder names "files", or don't include it in the input filepath for the parameter file.
+Make sure that there is a folder named "files", or don't include it in the input filepath for the parameter file.
 The output file will be a binary file, make sure to input the .bin suffix.
 The output file will contain an Armadillo cx_mat containing the wavefuntion $u_{ij}^n$ at all timesteps.
 If the third command line argument is "true", then a file named "deviation.bin" will be created, containing a cx_vector filled with the deviation of the probability function from 1, i.e. $|1-u^2|$.

 ## animation.py
 Animates the simulated wavefunction.
 Needs one cx_cube binary file.